woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

 == 1.2.0 - 2018-12-04 =
-* Feature - Stand-alone product category block with improved category selection interface
+* Feature - Stand-alone product category block with improved category selection interface.
 * Fix - All users who can edit posts can now use these blocks thanks to a new set of API endpoints allowing view access to products, product categories, and product attributes.
-Fixed: Compatibility with WP 5.0, “Cannot read property Toolbar of undefined”
+* Fix - Compatibility with WP 5.0, fixed error “Cannot read property Toolbar of undefined”.
-* Fix - Only published products are shown in previews
+* Fix - Only published products are shown in previews.
-* Enhancement - Translations should now load into the block (for WP 5.0+)
+* Enhancement - Translations should now load into the block (for WP 5.0+).
-* Enhancement - Modernized build process and developer tools, and added tests for faster future development
+* Enhancement - Modernized build process and developer tools, and added tests for faster future development.

 == 1.1.2 - 2018-09-07 =
 * Fix - Refactor to remove withAPIData usage, as the class was removed in Gutenberg 3.7.